celery/celery/README.rst

 Celery version 3.0 runs on,

 - Python (2.7, 3.4, 3.5)
-- PyPy (1.8, 1.9)
+- PyPy (5.1, 2.4)
-- Jython (2.5, 2.7).

-This is the last version to support Python 2.5, and from Celery 3.1, Python 2.6 or later is required.
+This is the last version to support Python 2.7, and from the next version (Celery 5.x) Python 3.6 or newer is required.

+If you are running an older version of Python, you need to be running an older version of Celery:

+- Python 2.6: Celery series 3.1 or earlier.
+- Python 2.5: Celery series 3.0 or earlier.
-The last version to support Python 2.4 was Celery series 2.2.
+- Python 2.4 was Celery series 2.2 or earlier.

+Celery is a project with minimal funding, so we do not support Microsoft Windows.
+Please do not open any issues related to that platform.

 *Celery* is usually used with a message broker to send and receive messages.
 The RabbitMQ, Redis transports are feature complete,